 Geographical Indications (GIs) are a ‘make or break’ issue for the European Union (EU) in its trade negotiations.
 As Australia has recently commenced trade negotiations with the EU, understanding EU perspectives on GIs is essential.
 The ANU Centre for European Studies (ANUCES) has recently completed a project, with the support of the Erasmus+ Programme of the European Union, identifying the empirical evidence on the real-world impact of GI labelling.

-The seminar will commence with a presentation explaining what GIs are, how EU GI policy works, and why the USA and Australia have to date resisted introducing EU-style GIs.
-Adjunct Associate Professor Hazel Moir will consider the GI outcomes in three recent EU treaties – Korea, Canada and Vietnam.
-The EU demand on GIs in the current negotiations with Australia will be compared with the outcome in the Canada-EU Comprehensive Economic and Trade Agreement (CETA).
+The public seminar commenced with a presentation explaining what GIs are, how EU GI policy works, and why the USA and Australia have to date resisted introducing EU-style GIs.
+Adjunct Associate Professor Hazel Moir considered the GI outcomes in three recent EU treaties – Korea, Canada and Vietnam.
+The EU demand on GIs in the current negotiations with Australia was compared with the outcome in the Canada-EU Comprehensive Economic and Trade Agreement (CETA).

-John Power will respond to this presentation, opening the floor for further discussion.
-Irena Obadovic will also make comments on the presentation from the broader perspective of agricultural trade negotiations.
+John Power responded to this presentation, opening the discussion to the floor.
+Irena Obadovic also commented on the presentation from the broader perspective of agricultural trade negotiations.

-Wenting Cheng will give a presentation on China’s long history associating high quality products with specific locations.
-She will also discuss the way in which China has managed conflicting GI pressures from the USA and the EU.
+Wenting Cheng then gave a presentation on China’s long history associating high quality products with specific locations.
+She also discussed the way in which China has managed conflicting GI pressures from the USA and the EU.
 Australia will need to manage a similar balancing act in its current trade negotiations with the EU.

 Hazel V. J. Moir is an Adjunct Associate Professor at the ANU Centre for European Studies and has recently completed a major project gathering and evaluating the empirical evidence on the economic impact of GIs.
-The report from this study is available on the ANUCES website: https://bit.ly/2E0Dzau
+The report from this study is available as an ANUCES Briefing Paper, Vol. 9 No. 3.